nickcjordan/cct-analytics/README.md

 	- Integrate tools into frontend and backend for proper monitoring/alerting
 		- Logs: AWS CloudWatch, Splunk
 		- Tracing: AWS XRay, Dynatrace
-		- Alerting: AWS Clouwatch + SNS, Splunk, Dynatrace
+		- Alerting: AWS CloudWatch + SNS, Splunk, Dynatrace
 	- Automatic alerts would be setup to trigger on certain metrics or error logs